robertobernabe/pytest-artifacts/README.md

 ## Usage:

-    pytest tests\
+    pytest tests\ --collect-artifacts *.txt

-This command line will run tests located in `tests\` and collect all files with the extension `.log` after the testrun finished.
+This command line will run tests located in `tests\` and collect all files with the extension `.txt` after the testrun finished.